jarofghosts/glance/README.md

 Run `glance` from within a directory and you are immediately serving the files from within that directory

-Alternatiely, you can `require('glance')` and use it as a module within your own code.
+Alternatively, you can `require('glance')` and use it as a module within your own code.
 The glance module provides access to the Glance object as well as `createGlance`, a factory method.

 Some sample code might just look something like this: